 Experience: Murphy’s law and remote conferencing technology go hand-in-hand.
 Frustration and stress mounts.
 Patience is needed.

-Experience: The remote team is bigger than you think and don’t always respect the communications protocol and discipline.
+Experience: The remote team is bigger than you think and don’t always respect the remote communications protocol and discipline.
 Frustration, stress, distraction, delays.
 Empathy is needed.

 - The technology can be tiring and requires additional effort and concentration.